What Is a Pipe Laser? Understanding Its Purpose and Functionality

 While pipe lasers are small, they are highly functional.
 Pipe lasers are waterproof and rugged enough to handle high-activity construction sites, which makes them perfect for full-function leveling in construction applications.
 If you’re considering using a pipe laser on your project, check out some of the benefits they offer in above- and below-ground applications:

-- Speed: Pipe lasers are quick and easy to use.
+• Speed: Pipe lasers are quick and easy to use.
 They can go inside or outside a pipe to provide a visual level to ensure the pipe is graded evenly.
-Using a pipe laser gives you reliable measurements more quickly than using manual methods, which can cut back on project time, save labors costs and improve turnaround speed.
+Using a pipe laser gives you reliable measurements more quickly than using manual methods, which can cut back on project time, save labor costs and improve turnaround speed.

-- Accuracy: Because they remove most of the manual measuring process, pipe lasers ensure a consistent and accurate grade for proper pipe placement.
-The target and alignment system also add accuracy keeping the pipe on the proper alignment from one manhole to the next.
+• Accuracy: Because they remove most of the manual measuring process, pipe lasers ensure a consistent and accurate grade for proper pipe placement.
+The target and alignment system also adds accuracy, keeping the pipe in the proper alignment from one manhole to the next.

 These benefits make pipe lasers a valuable addition to any construction project.
 It is important to note that a skilled operator can capitalize on these benefits the most.
 While pipe lasers are easy to use, skilled personnel are needed to operate them correctly to ensure the installation is accurate.
 The laser operator doesn’t need to perform the level of work and calculation required in manual grading processes, making it easy to train installation personnel to use pipe laser equipment properly.